MicrosoftDocs/memdocs/memdocs/intune/user-help/send-logs-to-your-it-admin-by-email-android.md

 1. Go to your work profile and open Company Portal.
 2. Tap **Settings**.
-3. Tap **SAVE LOGS**.<br>
-You will be prompted to choose the location where you want to save the logs.
+3. Tap **SAVE LOGS**.
+When prompted to, choose where you want to save the logs.
 4. Share the logs from your chosen location with your support person as needed.

 ## Next steps